JacquesIversen/pp5-react/README.md

   - Seperate API containing a VIN-Number Library
   - Mediafiles, videoupload: Provide users an opportunity to upload videos and

 ## Design:

 The purpose of the design was to create a totally independent layout than teached in the CI-Moments module.
 All new files are therefore not containing any boilerplate code:

 Its thought for the project to follow same structure backend as the moments project, but a more interesting color scheme in the design.

 Using React Bootstrap classes as the main functionality to provide reponsiveness, if not entirely achievable. mediascreen is added in a linked .module.css file.

 **UI Design**
-Giving this project follows a facebook/twitter principle its important for the
+Giving this project follows a facebook/twitter principle its important for the design to not wander away from the landingpage simplicity.

+- Interactiveness: Providing icons, buttons and hovering effects to the interface.

+**Colorscheme:**

+Background-colors:

+- #f8f8f8
+- #ff7e5f
+- #30e0e0
+- #f8f9fa

+Text colors will differ in contrast to background and buttons, between white and black.

+Containers/boxes uses somewhat similar shadow and border/radius principles with very few differences.

 ### Features: